sanjamkhera/HCIEvaluationEDFashion/README.md

 #### How to Run

-To run an HTML, CSS, and JS project from the terminal, you can use a simple HTTP server.
-Here's how you can do it:
+To run an HTML, CSS, and JS project from the terminal, you can use a HTTP server.

 Open a UNIX terminal.
 Navigate to the directory where your project files are located.